 Introduction

-Pursuant to Resolution 428 (WRC-19), in preparation for Agenda Item 1.7 (WRC-23), this contribution proposes a new AMS(R)S coordination threshold in section 8.1 to protect the incumbent AM(R)S in-band systems from a possible new AMS(R)S allocation in the frequency band 117.975-137 MHz.
+Pursuant to Resolution 428 (WRC-19), in preparation for Agenda Item 1.7 (WRC-23), this contribution proposes a pfd threshold in section 8.1 that could be used for coordination between AMS(R)S transmitting space stations and incumbent AM(R)S in-band systems under a relevant RR No. 9.11A coordination process.

 Attachment: 1